 - Avoid allowing pet waste to be dumped or washed into the storm sewer.
 Properly bury or flush the waste down a toilet into the sanitary sewer system for treatment.
-Reduce or avoid areas of concentrated pet waste. - Mulch grass clippings and leave these on the lawn for natural fertility or use the clippings for composting. - Keep grass clippings and leaves from washing into the storm sewer. - Drain downspouts onto grassy areas.
+Reduce or avoid areas of concentrated pet waste. - Mulch grass clippings and leave these on the lawn for natural fertility or use the clippings for composting. - Keep grass clippings and leaves from washing into the storm sewer. - · Drain downspouts onto grassy areas.
 Collect water from downspouts for use around the home. - drippings.
 Do not store used vehicle Do not discharge sump-pump water onto paved surfaces that drain to the storm sewer. - Mulch and seed bare soil as soon as possible to prevent the soil from eroding into the storm sewer.

-- 1. What is a BMP?
+- What is a BMP?
 Explain why it is important. - 2.
 What are some BMPs that you and your family could do at home? - 3.
 What could farmers do as best management practices? - 4.
-If there is a shopping center or "strip mall" in your neighborhood, what ways could those people practice good "stewardship" of the water?
+If there is a shopping center in your neighborhood, describe a BMP that could be designed to help capture excess stormwater from this area.